RussOakham/Immortal-Fitness-Collective/README.md

 #### **Colour & Styling**

-Upon deciding the brand the website as 'Immortal Fitness Collective' I found [this](markdown-resources/img/immortal-fc-logo.png) in Canva.
+Upon deciding the brand the website as 'Immortal Fitness Collective' I created [this](markdown-resources/img/immortal-fc-logo.png) logo in Canva.

 I decided to style the logo with the following three colours, to evoke the related emotions;